-1. Present evidence that a baccalaureate degree has been awarded.
+1. Final official transcripts from all educational institutions attended, including evidence that a baccalaureate degree has been awarded;

 2. Complete and file the academic census form;

 3. Comply with any condition specified in the letter of acceptance; and

 4. Have available a seat in the entering class; in this connection see the section below which discusses the Acceptance Deposit.